Why I Shoot Film

 Frequently Asked Questions

-I’ve been experimenting with a variety of film stocks, but most of what you see on this page are shot on Portra 160, Portra 400, and Kodak Gold 200.
+I’ve been experimenting with a variety of film stocks, but most of the photos on this page are shot on Portra 160, Portra 400, and Kodak Gold 200, and that’s likely what you’ll get too.

 At this time, I’m including film photography in all my collections at no extra cost to you.
 I’m still learning and experimenting, and I love getting to be creative with film without the pressure of producing a specific number of photos.